Shauryagulati/EU-Navigator/README.md

-# EU Navigator - A Multi-Agent RAG Personal Learning Portal
+# EU Navigator - A Multi-Agent RAG

 EU Navigator is a **RAG-powered learning portal** for European tech/data/AI legislation (EU bills & directives).
 It combines **high-quality retrieval**, **cross-encoder reranking**, **agentic planning & synthesis**, and a simple PLP interface with **progress tracking** and **notes**.